mellymillionz/Youtube_Analytics_Project/README.md

 Based on these findings, we suggest the following reccomendations to new Youtubers:

--In India, you  need to make a lot of video content to compete with top channels.
+- In India, you  need to make a lot of video content to compete with top channels.

--If subscriber count is your main focus, consider creating a music channel rather than a lifestyle channel.
+- If subscriber count is your main focus, consider creating a music channel rather than a lifestyle channel.

--If view count is your main focus, entertainment channels and music channels are more likely to bring in big viewership  than lifestyle channels ( good to consider for ad revenue!).
+- If view count is your main focus, entertainment channels and music channels are more likely to bring in big viewership  than lifestyle channels ( good to consider for ad revenue!).

--Entertainment channels tend to produce more content, so if you want an entertainment channel to succeed consider quantity over quality..
+- Entertainment channels tend to produce more content, so if you want an entertainment channel to succeed consider quantity over quality..

 # Study Limitations: